Discover more from Direct Left

 What's a Leftist?

-My focus here is not to argue for one particular belief system over another, but to try to bring some clarity to the incoherent use of the terms “left” and “leftism” in U.S. political discourse, drawing on the concept of politics as a choice about reordering society.
+My focus here is not to argue for one particular belief system over another, but to try to bring some clarity to the incoherent use of the terms “left” and “leftism” in political discourse, drawing on the concept of politics as a debate over the reordering of society.

-And that’s the point.
-Leftists threaten the hegemony of the capitalist duopoly, so their opponents try to neutralize them by pretending they don’t exist, obscuring their views, and blaming them for everything that goes wrong.
-But looking past the propaganda, we can distinguish leftism, the belief system, from left, the direction (away from the right and notably, toward the human heart).
+Leftism is premised on systemic anti-capitalist change, which is a revolutionary approach to politics.
+These changes rarely occur at the ballot box.
+They require non-electoral measures such as direct action, mutual aid, strikes, protests, and so on.
+Because leftists threaten the hegemony of the capitalist duopoly, the system attempts to neutralize them by pretending they don’t exist or obscuring their views, and blaming them for everything that goes wrong in the country.
+But looking past the propaganda, we can distinguish leftism, the belief system, from left, the direction — away from the right and notably, toward the human heart.

 Background: Left vs. Right

 Anyone who has gone down the rabbit hole of trying to explain leftwing and rightwing ideologies knows how confounding the task can be.
-All sorts of quadrants, axes, and compasses have been propounded to categorize people’s political views.
-For every hundred individuals, there are a hundred belief systems, and that’s not hyperbole.
+For every hundred individuals, there are a hundred belief systems, and a hundred definitions for each one.

 Neoliberalism.
 Conservatism.
 Stalinism.
 Maoism.
 Leninism.
 Leftwing Nationalism.
 Eco-fascism.
 Capitalism.
 Communism.
 Socialism.
 Accelerationism.
 Progressivism.
 Democratic Socialism.
 Classical Liberalism.
 Constitutional Monarchism.
 Minarchism.
 Libertarianism.
 Liberal Conservatism.
 Liberalism.
 Transhumanism.
 Agrarianism.
 Trotskyism.
 Posadism.
 Collectivism.
 Marxism.
 Libertarian Socialism.
 Syndicalism.
 Nordic Liberalism.
 Anarchism.
 Anarcho-Capitalism.
 Anarcho-Communism.
 Liberal Corporatism.
 Technoliberalism.
 Feudalism.
 Neo-Nazism.
 Paleoconservatism.

-Those are just some of the many “isms” from across the spectrum — ideas and ideals about organizing society economically, politically, culturally, and socially.
+These terms describe a spectrum of ideas and ideals about organizing society, economically, politically, culturally, and socially.
 Without getting mired in the definitional weeds, one point of clarification is essential: Unlike liberalism or progressivism, leftism isn’t about tweaking the established capitalist order for marginal improvements.
 It’s about believing in — and actively building — an entirely new structure, one that fosters justice, cooperation, dignity, and mutual respect, and that does away with coercion and violence.
 Which is why terms like “Democrat,” “liberal,” “progressive,” and “leftist” are not interchangeable.

 Why do leftists and liberals fight?

-An informative Current Affairs article does a great job of illustrating the liberal-leftist divide:
+An informative Current Affairs article does an excellent job of illustrating the liberal-leftist divide:

 The liberal sees the conservative patriot wearing a flag pin and says: “A flag pin isn’t what makes you a patriot.”
 The leftist says: “Patriotism is an incoherent and chauvinistic notion.”
 The liberal says, “We’re the real ones who love America,” while the leftist says, “What is America?” or “I don’t see what it would mean to love or hate a meaningless conceptual entity.”
 The liberal says, “I’m standing up for what the Founding Fathers actually believed” while the leftist says, “The Founding Fathers endorsed the ownership of human beings.
 Some owned human beings themselves, and beat or raped these human beings.
 I will not measure the worth of something by what the Founding Fathers thought about it.”

-Apply that to just about any major issue and you’ll understand why leftists are often more at odds with Democrats than with Republicans.
-A leftist begins with the assumption that the GOP is a morally bankrupt tool of the oligarchy and a nemesis of the working class.
+Liberalism and leftism are fundamentally incompatible, which is why leftists are typically more at odds with Democrats/liberals than with Republicans.
+A leftist begins with the assumption that the Republican Party is a morally bankrupt tool of the oligarchy and the war machine, and a nemesis of the working class.
 It often goes unsaid because it is assumed to be obvious on its face.
+Where leftists and liberals diverge is that liberals believe Democrats to be sincere guardians of democracy and decency, while leftists see Democrats as a softer packaging of the same authoritarianism and militarism of the GOP.

-Leftists treat Republicans and their far-right allies as foes based on core differences in their respective values.
-But Democrats pretend to share leftist values, while perpetuating many of the same injustices as Republicans.
+Leftists treat Republicans as foes based on stark differences in their respective principles and policies.
+But Democrats pretend to share leftist values, while perpetuating the same injustices as Republicans, from fascist crackdowns on protesters to the dehumanization of migrants.
 Which explains why leftists see Democratic leaders as duplicitous backstabbers and focus so much ire on them.

-When Democratic leaders claimed they cut child poverty in half (which, incidentally, they didn’t) liberals cheered: “What a noble achievement!”
+When Democratic leaders claimed they cut child poverty in half (which, incidentally, they didn’t) liberals cheered what they saw as a noble achievement.
 Leftists, on the other hand, expressed revulsion that anyone would boast about leaving the other half in poverty.
-Once you see through the Democratic Party’s performative opposition and theatrics (ripped speeches, candles, Kente cloths, sideways claps), you can’t unsee it.
-Just like the GOP, the Democratic Party’s job is to crush any real threats to the capitalist stranglehold.
+And sure enough, child poverty eventually soared under the same Democrats who claimed to have cut it.
+For leftists, the Democratic Party’s performative opposition and theatrics (ripped speeches, candles, Kente cloths) is only about masking the truth that just like the GOP, the Democratic Party’s job is to crush any real threats to the capitalist stranglehold.

-As younger generations reject capitalism and as leftist policies gain popularity, the last resort of establishment propagandists is try to force leftists to defend every moral transgression of long-dead thinkers and revolutionaries, or to answer for the economic problems of prior experiments in communism or socialism.
-In my view of leftism — which is to conceive and construct an entirely new political and social order — that’s a pointless distraction.
+As younger generations reject capitalism, the last resort of anti-leftist propagandists is try to force leftists to defend every moral transgression of long dead leftwing leaders, thinkers, and revolutionaries, or to answer for the economic problems of prior experiments in communism or socialism.
+But those are straw men.
+In the forward-looking view of leftism — which is to conceive and construct an entirely new political and social order — that’s a pointless distraction.
 Who cares?
 Leftism is not reactionary, it’s not about returning to some idealized past.
 It’s a vision for creating a more ethical future.
-And a damn good one.

 Peter - this is one of the best things I've ever read on the subject, well done!